Japanese Exchange Teaching – JET Programme

 You get judged the moment you walk into your interview.
-Even when you talk to the reception, be kind and courteous because they are judging you too.
+Even when you talk to the receptionist, be kind and courteous because they are judging you too.

-There will be a panel of several judges who will ask you a list of a questions and examine you if you are fit to teach English on the JET Programme.
+There will be a panel of several judges who will ask you a list of questions and examine you if you are fit to teach English in the JET Programme.
 Try to stay calm, cool, and collective.
 Answer the questions the best you can.

 Remember that you’re job is to be a TEFL teacher.
 They’re going to hire you only if they see that Before the interview, I also took a TEFL course which gave me teaching experience and lesson plans.